 Compared to other VPN services, Surfshark is set apart by the amount of value it offers and it's right up there on our cheap VPN guide.
 For less than $2.50 per month, you can connect as many devices as you like.
 Should you run into any issues, there is 24/7 support and a 30-day money-back guarantee.

 If you’re looking for a top-notch VPN service that gives you access to an insanely huge amount of servers, look no further than CyberGhost.
-Available for Apple TV, it allows you to connect to way over 6,000 servers in 90 countries.
+Available for Apple TV, it allows you to connect to more than 9,200 servers in 91 countries.

-Thanks to such a large network of servers, you won’t have an issue accessing geo-restricted content on US Netflix, HBO Now, Amazon Prime, Peacock and other streaming services (wherever you are in the world).
-But it must be said that CyberGhost does drop marks here, as it didn't work at all as a BBC iPlayer VPN and we couldn't get access to exclusive content on Netflix catalogs in areas like the UK< Canada and Australia.
+Thanks to such a large network of servers, you won’t have an issue accessing geo-restricted content on Netflix, HBO Max, Amazon Prime, Peacock, BBC iPlayer, and other streaming services (wherever you are in the world).

 Other features include AES 256-bit encryption, a built-in kill switch, DNS and IP leak protection, a choice of OpenVPN, IKEv2 and WireGuard protocols, and the ability to connect up to seven devices.
 There’s also 24/7 customer support and an impressive 45-day money-back guarantee.